multitudes/oldmultitudes.github.io/_posts/2019-04-09-best wwdc talks.markdown

+---
+layout: post
+title:  "15 of the best WWDC talks"
+date:   2010-05-10
+categories: iOS, developer
+comments: true
+published: true
+---

+ # draft

-# best WWDC videos according to Paul Hudson
+The 15 best WWDC videos according to Paul Hudson.
+This post will be updated when I watch them all :)

-## Embracing Algorithms - Dave Abrahams
+## 1 - Embracing Algorithms - Dave Abrahams

 meet crusty!
 what is an Algorythm?